 Date of Birth:

-Atma Singh recalls that in 1971, his house caught on fire because the propane leaked and burned down the whole house.
+Atma Singh recalls that in 1971 his house caught on fire because the propane leaked and burned down the whole house.
 Everyone barely made it out of the house and his wife was hospitalized for a month.
 The Punjabi community and non-Punjabi community helped their family a lot.
-Due to stress, he was hospitalized for four months – one month in Golden and three months in Vancouver.
-After both these incidents, Atma Singh took an easy job as a “stacker” where he had to stack sticks.
-He made really good friends at that job and he also had to get his first aid training done to be able to work at the mills.
-Atma Singh loved living in Golden because his job was there and he saw his future there and the people were very friendly.
-Atma Singh and other Punjabi men faced a lot of discrimination from the European descent people.
-For example, they would call them ‘paki’s’ or try to pick a fight at pubs even when they weren’t being mischievous.
+Due to the stress of the fire, he was hospitalized for four months – one month in Golden and three months in Vancouver.
+After both these incidents, Atma Singh took an easier job as a “stacker” where he had to stack sticks.
+He made really good friends in that job and he also had to get his first aid training done to be able to work in the mills.
+Atma Singh loved living in Golden because his job was there, he saw his future there and the people were very friendly.
+Atma Singh and other Punjabi men faced a lot of discrimination from white people.
+For example, they would call them ‘pakis’ or try to pick fights at pubs even when they weren’t being mischievous.

-Once Atma Singh was settled, he sponsored his family to move to Canada as well.
+Once Atma Singh was settled in Canada he sponsored his family to move to Canada as well.
 He also helped a lot in the community by volunteering with the ambulance for 17 years because he loved helping people.
-He also used to recite religious scripture and religious hymns at the gurdwara as there were no priests.
-There was no holy book at that time and people from the community had to bring the Guru Granth Sahib ji from Vancouver.
-Atma Singh recalls weddings used to happen in banquet halls and everyone that came used to give $100 each.
-With that money everyone thought of collecting those funds to build a gurdwara.
-Atma Singh visited India after 10 years since he moved and has also taken his family (two sons and one daughter) with him.
-Since then they have been visiting India twice a year.
+He would also recite religious scriptures and religious hymns at the gurdwara as there were no Sikh priests.
+There was no Sikh holy text at that time either so people from the community had to bring the Guru Granth Sahib ji from Vancouver if it was ever needed for a ceremony, etc. Atma Singh recalls that weddings used to happen in banquet halls and everyone that came used to give $100 each.
+With that money everyone thought of collecting those funds to build the modern day Golden gurdwara.
+Atma Singh visited India after 10 years of first moving to Canada, taking his family (two sons and one daughter) with him.
+Atma Singh continues to visit India regularly.